 “Under the Chestny ZNAK legislation, manufacturers are required to achieve Data Matrix printing at grade C or above,” continues Vansteenkiste.
 “However, relying on a grade C rating leaves no margin for error.
 This is why we have optimised our Gx-Series to achieve grade B or above, to ensure a product that is compliant with the Russian legislation and accepted for sale, while reducing the risk of rejects.”

 It is expected that by 2024, the Russian track and trace system will cover all industries, from cigarettes and medications to clothing and child nutrition.
 This means that all manufacturers within the country, producing products for sale at home, and all those outside of Russia manufacturing items for sale within the country will need to be compliant.

-“Serialization is becoming more standard across the world and in different sectors,” continues Vansteenkiste.
-“There is an expectation that other countries may choose to follow in the footsteps of the Russian legislation and introduce a requirement for a larger size Data Matrix code for product serialization and track and trace.”
+“Serialisation is becoming more standard across the world and in different sectors,” continues Vansteenkiste.
+“There is an expectation that other countries may choose to follow in the footsteps of the Russian legislation and introduce a requirement for a larger size Data Matrix code for product serialisation and track and trace.”

-All Gx-Series printers are now automatically optimized for high-grade printing of larger size Data Matrix codes, allowing customers to take advantage of the capability as and when required.
+All Gx-Series printers are now automatically optimised for high-grade printing of larger size Data Matrix codes, allowing customers to take advantage of the capability as and when required.

 “Our identification coding solutions provide extensive supply chain validation and control, from protecting the consumer against counterfeit products, including pharmaceuticals, to supporting the UNSDG goal of ‘ensuring healthy lives and promoting well-being,” concludes Stobie.

-Find out more about Domino’s solutions for pharmaceuticals.
+You can find out more about Domino’s solutions for pharmaceuticals here.